d4n-max/servicesphere-android/README.md

 The primary audience is a solo tradesperson, technician, contractor, handyman, or small service business.
 The product is intentionally useful without an account or network connection: core records are stored locally, while cloud account, backup, and sync capabilities are optional.

-## Screenshots

-No verified runtime screenshots are currently tracked in `docs/screenshots/`.
-The existing files in `design/stitch/` are design exports, so this README deliberately does not present them as shipped-app captures.
-The verified Google Play listing above contains the current public store screenshots.

-When adding repository screenshots, place privacy-safe captures made from the running app in `docs/screenshots/` and link them here.
-Do not use customer data in those captures.

 ## Key Features

 - Client, job, quote, and invoice creation, editing, and linked record navigation.